TTL;DR (Too too long)

 This is going to be a long blog, about the journey of our startup, from an Idea to Product and everything and everyone in between.
 I will try to make it as conversational as possible

-PS: I am a programmer, story will be filled with nerdy stories.
+PS: I am a programmer, this will be filled with nerdy stories.

 PPS: Did you see the the Statement above?